freqtrade/freqtrade/docs/developer.md

 !!!
 Tip "Writing a new Protection"
     Best copy one of the existing Protections to have a good example.
+    Don't forget to register your protection in `constants.py` under the variable `AVAILABLE_PROTECTIONS` - otherwise it will not be selectable.

 #### Implementation of a new protection